cylammarco/ASPIRED/docs/source/tutorials/whtisis.rst

           save_iframe=True,
           filename='g93_extract')

-    The two spectra from the science frame:
+    The spectrum from the science frame:

     .. raw:: html
       :file: ../_static/isis_pso_extract_0.html

-    and the spectrum of the standard frame:

-    .. raw:: html
-      :file: ../_static/isis_g93_extract_0.html

 5. Initialise the OneDSpec for wavelength and flux calibration; get the traces and the extracted spectra from the TwoDSpec objects,